Portishead, Somerset: Constituencies

-Six electoral wards exist in Portishead.
-Their areas and total populations are the same as quoted above.

 Prior to Brexit in 2020, it was in the South West England constituency of the European Parliament.

 Geography

 Physical geography

 Portishead is a coastal town on the Severn Estuary.
 It lies north east of Clevedon and immediately south west of Avonmouth just across the River Avon, which forms the boundary between Somerset and Bristol.
 The city of Bristol is 6 mi to the east and Portishead is approximately 110 mi west of London.
 On clear days, Wales can be seen across the Severn Estuary from the town.
 The Eastwood area has been designated as a local nature reserve.
 It consists broadleaf woodland on a coastal limestone ridge which leads to Battery Point which had a defensive gun position and Portishead Point Lighthouse is on the promontory.
 There is also geological interest in the fossils, folds and faults found in the area.

 The area immediately inland includes the Gordano Valley, which has been designated as a national nature reserve.
 The valley runs roughly north-east to south-west, between Carboniferous limestone ridges extending along the coastline between Clevedon and Portishead, and another ridge extending between Clevedon and Easton in Gordano.
 The area includes the villages of Clapton in Gordano, Weston in Gordano, Easton in Gordano, Walton in Gordano, Portbury and Sheepway.
 The M5 motorway runs along the south side of the valley, splitting briefly into two levels – the south-west-bound level running above the north-east-bound carriageway.
 The Gordano motorway service station is at the eastern end of the valley, near the Royal Portbury Dock and the Avonmouth Bridge.
 There is no river Gordano – much of the valley is reclaimed land barely above sea level, drained by ditches (known locally as "rhynes").
 The rhynes previously managed by the now amalgamated Gordano Valley Internal Drainage Board are now the responsibility of the North Somerset Internal Drainage Board.
 An area comprising a total of 400 acre has been designated as a biological and geological Site of Special Scientific Interest, for ornithological, entomological and stratigraphic interest, notification originally having taken place in 1971.
 Several sites in the valley are managed by the Avon Wildlife Trust as nature reserves.
 These include Weston Big Wood, Clapton Moor, Weston Moor and Walton Common.
 The name Gordano comes from Old English and is descriptive of the triangular shape of the whole valley from Clevedon to Portishead, being the ablative singular of the Latinised form of Gorden meaning muddy valley.